abpanic/Task-Tracker/README.md

 ## Usage

-Once installed, you can launch the Podomoro Timer from the Applications menu or by running the `podomoro-timer` command in a terminal.
+Once installed, you can launch the Pomodoro Timer from the Applications menu or by running the `Pomodoro-timer` command in a terminal.

 The timer will start automatically and you can customize the intervals and sounds in the settings.